 This document has been prepared to help provide you with information about Botox® for anti-ageing, its risks, and alternative treatments.
 It is important that you read this information carefully and completely.

-Botox® is the brand name for Botulinum Toxin Type A. It is the purified form of the toxin and when injected in small doses into specific muscles, blocks the chemical signals that cause muscles to contract.
-When the muscles cannot tighten, the overlying skin appears smoother and less wrinkled.
+® Botox is the brand name for Botulinum Toxin Filler Type A. It is the purified form of the toxin and when injected in small doses into specific muscles, blocks the chemical signals that cause muscles to contract.
+When the muscles cannot tighten, the overlying skin appears smoother and less wrinkled. ® Botox is most commonly used for anti-ageing purposes like wrinkle removal, but also has multiple additional usages.

 - Horizontal forehead lines Glabellar frown lines Lateral Canthal lines (commonly called Crows feet)